CylonicRaider/heim/doc/api.md

 The `unlock-staff-capability` command may be called by a staff account to gain access to staff commands.

+(Presently, this is already implicitly done upon establishing a session.)

 | Field | Type | Required? | Description |
 | :---- | :--- | :-------- | :---------- |